ArtSabintsev/Harpy/README.md

 ### About
 **Harpy** is a utility that checks a user's currently installed version of your iOS application against the version that is currently available in the App Store.
 If a new version is available, an instance of UIAlertView is presented to the user informing them of the newer version, and giving them the option to update the application.

-### Changelog (v2.4.0)
+### Changelog (v2.5.0)
-- Added Slovenian localization (thanks to [Borut Tomažin](https://github.com/borut-t))
-- Added ability for Harpy to check if current device can install new version of app (see ** Supported Devices Compatibility** section)
+- Added ability to override system default language with localization of choice (see **Force Localization** section))
-	- This adds a dependency to a custom built category, `UIDevice+SupportedDevices`
+- Modified Slovenian Localization
+- Improved Documentation with more Doxygen qualifier
+- Updated Readme

 ### Features
+- Cocoapods Support
 - Three types of alerts to present to the end-user (see **Screenshots** section)
 - Optional delegate and delegate methods (see **Optional Delegate** section)
 - Check for Supported Devices (see **Supported Devices Compatibility** section)
-- Cocoapods Support
 - Localized for 15 languages: Basque, Chinese (Simplified), Chinese (Traditional), Danish, Dutch, English, French, German, Italian, Japanese, Korean, Portuguese, Russian, Slovenian, Spanish

 ### Screenshots